python/cpython/Doc/tutorial/modules.rst

   files when :option:`-O` is used) for all modules in a directory.

-* If using Python in a parallel processing system with a shared file system, you need to patch python to disable the creation of the compiled files because otherwise the multiple Python interpreters will encounter race conditions in creating them.
+* If using Python in a parallel processing system with a shared file system, you need to patch Python to disable the creation of the compiled files because otherwise the multiple Python interpreters will encounter race conditions in creating them.

 .. _tut-standardmodules: